yousaf530/yousaf530/README.md

 # Hey!
 I'm Yousaf 👋

-Welcome to my profile!
-I'm a Computer Science graduate, a Data Professional with major interest in playing with data and analytics for informed decision making in every aspect of personal and professional life.
+I am a Data Analyst with expertise in data manipulation, processing, analytics and automations for informed decision making and automate manual business tasks.
 I use a number of tools in additon to programming languages for analysis, visualization and data story telling that you'll see below.
 Thanks for visiting and I'd love to <a href="https://www.linkedin.com/in/yousaf530/" target='_blank'> connect. </a>

-- 🌱 I’m currently learning <a href="https://www.sv-europe.com/crisp-dm-methodology/#:~:text=CRISP%2DDM%20stands%20for%20cross,claim%20any%20ownership%20over%20it." target='_blank'> CRISP-DM </a> and AWS Cloud.
+- 🌱 I’m currently implementing and learning <a href="https://www.sv-europe.com/crisp-dm-methodology/#:~:text=CRISP%2DDM%20stands%20for%20cross,claim%20any%20ownership%20over%20it." target='_blank'> CRISP-DM </a> and AWS Cloud Automations.

-- 💬 Ask me about Data Science and Analysis Processes in general, I am always <br> available to help and learn together.
+- I provide freelance Data Analytics, Automations and Data Science based services.
+You can reach me out on [Fiverr](https://www.fiverr.com/yousafsaddique) and [Upwork](https://www.upwork.com/freelancers/~01ea8e7380f0e36b47).

-- ⚡ Fun fact: I love to tell stories based on data and automate hectic manual processes.
+- ⚡ Fun fact: I love to tell stories based on data and automate boring manual stuff related to data and in general.

 <h2> 🛠 &nbsp;Tech Stack</h2>
 <br>